 Day 1: on board of Princess Seaways

 Then it is time for dinner.
-There are various places to eat on board: a buffet restaurant, steak house and à la carte restaurant.
-We have a really delicious dinner at the à la carte restaurant and sit at our table long after dinner, chatting away while enjoying a cheese platter and a good glass of wine.
-I am pleasantly surprised.
-The food is really good and beautifully served.
-We have a good night sleep; the beds are not bad at all.
-Of course you can hear the ship and sometimes other passengers and you feel you are moving.
-But I sleep well and wake up close to the coast of the UK.
-Before leaving the ship we have an extensive breakfast in the buffet restaurant.
-If you take this crossing, eat on board; it is worth the money!
+There are various restaurants on board: a buffet restaurant, a steak house and an à la carte restaurant.
+We have a really delicious dinner at the à la carte restaurant and stay at our table long after dinner, chatting away while enjoying a cheese platter and a good glass of wine.
+I am pleasantly surprised, because the food is really good and beautifully served (it does not feel like I am on a ferry boat).
+At some point the restaurant closes and we go to sleep.
+The beds are not bad at all I must say!
+You can hear the ship engines and sometimes other passengers walking through the corridors and you cam feel the ship moving.
+But I really sleep well and when I wake up, we are close to the coast of the UK.
+Before leaving the ship we have breakfast in the buffet restaurant.
+If you take this crossing, I can advise you to eat on board; it is worth the money!

 Day 2: from Newcastle to Edinburgh

-Our guide takes us through the narrow streets and catacombs of the Royal Mile, so we do get to see some more of Old Edinburgh.
+Our guide takes us through the narrow streets and catacombs of the Royal Mile, so we do get to see some more of fhe Old Town.
 We hear the most exciting and scary stories about the past of the city and its residents.
-It is a totally different way to learn about the city and the tour for sure is good for a laughing; we all enjoyed it!
+It is a totally different way to learn about Edinburgh and the tour for sure is good for a laugh; we all enjoyed it!

 Day 3: from Edinburgh to Kinloch Rannoch

-After a good night sleep and a lovely breakfast we cross the street to have a look at the The Royal Yacht Britannia.
+After a good night sleep and a lovely breakfast, we cross the street to have a look at the The Royal Yacht Britannia.
 Britannia was the first Royal Yacht to be built with complete ocean-going capacity and designed as a Royal residence to entertain guests around the world.
-We do not have time to visit, but we admire the exterior before having a look in the shopping centre in front of the quay.
+We do not have time to visit the yacht, but we admire the exterior before having a look in the shopping centre in front of the quay.

-We arrive at Dunalastair, Kinloch Rannoch, a beautiful and atmospheric hotel, great interior.
-The floors creak, it is full of history and I love it!
+We arrive at Dunalastair, Kinloch Rannoch, which is a beautiful and atmospheric hotel.
+The floors creak, it is full of history, has lots of atmosphere and I love it!
 The rooms and bathrooms are very comfortable and fully equipped and I would love to stay here for a few days.
-Before dinner I go for a walk, want to stretch my leg a bit.
+Before dinner we have time to relax, but I go for a walk so I can stretch my legs a bit.
 The area is peaceful and serene and the people are so friendly.
 Scotland is the perfect holiday destination for those who need to relax, be one with nature, unwind…

 Day 4: from Aberfeldy to Corpach

-Well, I try to stay behind at Inverlochy Castle Hotel, but the group drags me with them into the bus.
-We find ourselves a place to eat, although we are not really that hungry after the late lunch at the delicious shortbread with afternoon tea.
+Well,,,, I try to stay behind at Inverlochy Castle Hotel, but the group drags me with them into the bus.
+We find ourselves a place to eat, although we are not really that hungry after the late lunch at the delicious shortbread we had with our afternoon tea.
 But we have a beer and nibble on something small.
 Edith (who has become a friend during this trip) and I think we see actress Frances de la Tour, who plays Madame Olympe Maxime in the Harry Potter movies.
 I try to take a picture from a distance and we seriously think it is her, but we are afraid to ask.
-I will not post the picture, just in case she is not Madame Olympe and I get sued for invading someone’s privacy ;-).
+I will not post the picture, just in case she is not Frances or Madame Olympe and I get sued for invading someone’s privacy ;-).